 All teams are required to participate in 20 hours of conditioning prior to the start of the traditional practice season.
-Conditioning is the first two full weeks in August, Monday-Thursday in the evenings.
+Conditioning is the first two full weeks in August.
+Practices will be schedule for several nights a week between Monday-Thursday evenings.
 Following conditioning, all non-competitive cheer teams will practice two nights per week.
 Competitive teams practice at least two and possibly three nights a week.
 Beginning in September, cheer practice moves to indoor practice space.

 Cheerleading is a team sport and the team only succeeds when everyone is in attendance.
 Therefore, 100% attendance is expected at practices and games starting August 1 unless there is an approved absence (e.g., illness).
-Once choreography starts, it is important to note that no absences will be allowed unless medically-oriented.
+Once choreography starts (August 14 and onward), it is important to note that no absences will be allowed unless medically-oriented.
 This applies to all divisions.
+There is also a potential for Sunday afternoon/evening practice given choreography schedule.
 Appropriate behavior, respect, and sportsmanship is expected at all times.

 Fundraising and volunteering are part of Cheer and mandatory for all families.
 More information regarding fundraising efforts and volunteer opportunities will be released in August.

-Each player will receive a Wayne Wildcats uniform, bow, and Wayne Wildcat tee-shirts to wear during hot weather games.
+Uniform try-on is currently scheduled for the evening of Thursday, June 15 - please mark your calendar and make every attempt to attend.
+Each player will receive a Wayne Wildcat uniform & bow, pink Breast Cancer Awareness Month bow, and Wayne Wildcat tee-shirt to wear during hot weather games.
 The uniform shell and skirt need to be returned (in good condition) at the end of the season; players keep tee-shirt and bow.

-Players purchase black soffe cheer shorts, bloomers, bodysuit, sneakers, and no show white socks.
+Players purchase black skort, bloomers, bodysuit, sneakers, and high white socks.

 While not required, many of our cheerleaders enjoy the opportunity to purchase Wayne Wildcat warm-up jackets, backpack, and other spirit wear available throughout the season.